tytydraco/yessleep/out/I_work_as_a_first_grade_teacher_and_someone_is_trying_to_kill_my_students_Part_II.md

 “I thought they fixed that in the summer?”
 I said, remembering a message about the repairs just before the school year ended.

-“I don’t think anyone was here doing the summer,” said Barb, a fellow teacher.
+“I don’t think anyone was here during the summer,” said Barb, a fellow teacher.
 “If I were you, I wouldn’t worry about it.
 Though I get that you’re probably still jumpy from the candy incident.
 Can’t blame you there.”

 I returned to my classroom slightly calmer.
 But the moment I opened my mouth, the loud voices returned.
 I returned to the window and gazed out onto the roof.
 It was empty.